jobala/blog/content/posts/basic-vim-config.md

 set smartindent
 ```

-You might have had of the tab vs spaces wars, well space wins. `set expandtab` replaces tab characters with space characters. `set tabstop=4` controls the number of spaces that will be inserted when the tab key is clicked.
+`set expandtab` replaces tab characters with space characters. `set tabstop=4` controls the number of spaces that will be inserted when the tab key is clicked.
 It configures it to four spaces. `set shiftwidth=4` tells vim to insert four space characters for indentation.

 `set linebreak` tells vim to insert a linebreak at the following characters `" ^I!@*-+;:,./?"` instead of at the last character that fits on the screen. `set tabwidth=500` controls the width of text being inserted. `set wrap` tells vim to wrap lines longer than the window's width will wrap and display continues on the next line.